How Useful is Continued Pre-Training for Generative Unsupervised Domain Adaptation?: Introduction

 The Continued Pre-Training (\mlm) approach involves extended pre-training on a domain or task, followed by supervised training on the downstream task~\citep{gururangan2020don}.
 This approach has been widely used for adaptation to labeled domains~\citep[\textit{inter alia}]{gao2021making, kim2021revisiting, hung2023tada}, and in the UDA setup for unlabeled domains~\citep{han2019unsupervised, zhangunsupervised, karouzos2021udalm, pfeiffer2020mad, parovic2023cross}.
-Invariance based approaches attempt to learn representations that are invariant across domains~\citep{tzeng2014deep, ganin2016domain, wu2022adversarial, guo-etal-2022-improving}, with the notion that when the learned representations from both domains cannot be distinguished by a classifier and the classifier performs well on the source domain, it will also exhibit strong performance on the target domain.
-These two classes of methods introduce a trade-off: invariance based methods suffer from instability issues~\citep{han2019unsupervised, ramesh2021domain}, while continued pre-training requires a larger computational budget.
+Invariance-based approaches attempt to learn representations that are invariant across domains~\citep{tzeng2014deep, ganin2016domain, wu2022adversarial, guo-etal-2022-improving}, with the notion that when the learned representations from both domains cannot be distinguished by a classifier and the classifier performs well on the source domain, it will also exhibit strong performance on the target domain.
+These two classes of methods introduce a trade-off: invariance-based methods suffer from instability issues~\citep{han2019unsupervised, ramesh2021domain}, while continued pre-training requires a larger computational budget.
 But how would this trade-off extrapolate to the generative setting?
-For example, invariance based methods are well motivated in discriminative tasks, where there is a clear decision boundary; however, the same does not hold for generative tasks.
+For example, invariance-based methods are well motivated in discriminative tasks, where there is a clear decision boundary; however, the same does not hold for generative tasks.